 Unzip or untar the CLSQL distribution which creates a directory for the CLSQL files.
 Add that directory to ASDF's asdf:\central-registry\.
 You can do that by pushing the pathname of the directory onto this variable.
-The following example code assumes the CLSQL files reside in the / usr/share/lisp/clsql/ directory.
-You need to load the clsql system.
+The following example code assumes the CLSQL files reside in the /usr/share/lisp/clsql/ directory.
+You need to load, at a minimum, the main clsql system and at least one interface system.
+The below example show loading all CLSQL systems.